qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ## My current challenges in this project:

-1. Implementing search for multiple solutions.
+1. Implementing generalized Grover's search for multiple solutions

-2. Developing alleviation for Big-O in a fluid manner.
+2. Developing feature for users to control the time limit that QMSA runs for

 ------------------